 1. Only use an accredited MSE wall system.
 For accredited wall systems that have multiple types of inextensible soil reinforcements, the different soil reinforcement types may be used for different sections of the wall when the sections are separated by a continuous, vertical joint between adjacent facing panel columns.
 Otherwise, use only one soil reinforcement system for the entire length of the retaining wall

-2. Unless a longer minimum soil reinforcement length is given in the plans, provide soil reinforcement with a length that is equal to 70 percent of the wall height but not less than 8 feet (2.4 m).
-If the wall will be located at an abutment, measure the wall height from the top of the leveling pad to the profile grade elevation at the face of the wall.
-For all other walls, measure the wall height from the top of the leveling pad to the top of the coping.
+2. Unless a longer minimum soil reinforcement length is given in the plans, provide soil reinforcement with a length that is equal to 70 percent of the wall height but not less than 8 feet.
+If the wall will be located at an abutment, measure the wall height from the bottom of the leveling pad to the profile grade elevation at the face of the wall.
+For all other walls, measure the wall height from the bottom of the leveling pad to the top of the coping.

 3. Use the following soil parameters in the design.
 These parameters are not to be used for material acceptance.